Adiabatic Quantum Computing: Universality of AQC

 Depending on the form of $H_0$ and $H_1$, they may need further decomposition in order to write the terms in Eq.~\eqref{eqt:CBHDecomp} in terms of few-qubit unitaries.
 E.g., for the standard initial Hamiltonian $H_0 = -\sum_i \sigma^x_i$, which is a sum of commuting single qubit operators, we can write $e^{-i \Delta t (1 - {t}/{t_f} ) H_0 /K}$ as a product of $n$ one-qubit unitaries.
 Likewise, assuming that $H_1$ is $2$-local, we can write $e^{-i \frac{m \Delta t}{t_f} \Delta t H_1/M}$ as a product of up to $n^2$ two-qubit unitaries within the same order of approximation as Eq.~\eqref{eqt:CBHDecomp}.
 Thus, $U(t_f, 0)$ can be approximated as a product of unitary operators each of which acts on a few qubits.
-If the $t_f$ required for adiabatic evolution is polynomial in $n$, so is the number of few-qubit unitary operators in the associated circuit version of the algorithm.
+The scaling of $t_f$ required for adiabatic evolution is inherited by the number of few-qubit unitary operators in the associated circuit version of the algorithm.